grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Percy," Hemi said looking directly at her, "we need her.
 You need to apologize and re-hire her.
 We can not leave this depot with no engineer and no welder aboard.
 And in case you had not noticed, there is not exactly a surfeit of talented crew waiting to be hired around this depot."

-"Fuck."
+"Motherfucker."
 She kicked the battery shelving with her boot.
 "Fuck!
 You're right.
 You're always fucking right and I fucking hate it when you're fucking right.
 I'll go see if I can re-hire that little fucknut."

 "Do it humanely.
 We need her to actually _want_ to stay and work."